Our Vision

 The Women Working Wonders Fund will support environmental beautification projects that provide a platform for women to showcase their commitment to maintaining the distinct character of their community.

-Since our inception in 2004, Women Working Wonders has awarded grants totaling over $524,000 to worthy organizations that change and improve the lives of women and girls in our region.
+Since our inception in 2004, Women Working Wonders has awarded grants totaling nearly $600,000 to worthy organizations that change and improve the lives of women and girls in our region.
 Your donations help us empower and change the lives of women and girls in our communities!

 Women Working Wonders operates under the fiscal sponsorship of the Greater Lowell Community Foundation.